alexfernandez/code-reviewer/README.md

 ## Quick Start

-To see how trello-reviwer works quickly.
+To see how trello-reviewer works quickly.

 Add the default webhook to your GitHub repository.